Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 1 – Run long Ethernet cables through walls, floors, attics and basements in order to deliver a wired Ethernet connection to a distant room.

-As you can see, neither of the two most common methods of dealing with poor Wi-Fi coverage are very good options.
+As you can see, both of these two methods of dealing with poor WiFi coverage can be poor options.
 But there is a third option that works like a charm…

-You can even use one of these kits to extend your Wi-Fi network to a detached garage or other outbuilding as long as the other building is connected to your home’s main circuit breaker panel!
+You can even use one of these kits to extend your WiFi network to a detached garage or other outbuilding as long as the other building is connected to your home’s primary circuit breaker panel!

 These kits typically contains two devices: a Powerline Ethernet Adapter and a Wireless Network Extender.
 Using them is about as simple as it can get: